voltrb/volt/Readme.md

     <p class="{#if _is_cool?}cool{/}">Text</p>
 ```

-There are some special features provided to make for elements work as "two way bindings"
+There are some special features provided to make elements work as "two way bindings"

 ```html
     <input type="text" value="{_name}" />